-Co-Ed Educational Residence Halls.
-Tennessee Technological University has eleven co-educational halls housing approximately 1,850 students.
-Male and female residents are assigned on alternating floors.
+- Tennessee Technological University has 9 co-educational halls, 1 all-male, and 1 all-female hall housing approximately 2,300 students.
+Male and female residents are assigned on alternating floors in the co-ed halls.
 The names of the halls are:

 Tech Village.
-There are 228 newly renovated apartments for all students as well as students married or single with children, graduate students, and faculty/staff.
-Included in Tech Village is a community Center with pool and ping pong tables, a computer lab, laundry building as well as the Food Pantry
+There are 228 newly renovated apartments for all students with at least Sophomore status, as well as students married or single with children, graduate students, and faculty/staff.
+Included in Tech Village is a community Center with pool and ping pong tables, a computer lab, laundry building as well as the Food Pantry.

 Athletic Fields.
 Overall Field, home to the Tennessee Tech Golden Eagles Football team, is covered with artificial turf, and has an eight-lane artificial track.
 Tucker Stadium seats 16,500 spectators.
 The east stadium section houses facilities for the football team and instructional laboratories.
 The west stadium section contains classrooms, laboratories, rifle range, and offices for the Army R.O.T.C. program.
 Other fields include Quillen Field (the intercollegiate baseball field), the Ray Drost Intramural Fields, and lighted tennis courts.